marklchaves/ini-bali/README.md

 iya, you read that right. an AMP story running as a PWA. sick.

 ini bali means this is bali.
 AMP means mobile first.
-PWA means can run offline.
+PWA means more control over browser caching and can run offline if needed.

 ---